WatchDogStudios/ApertureUI-Docs/apuidocs/docs/lua_manual/elements.md

 element.child_nodes[2].inner_rml = 'Hello world!'
 ```

 `attributes` is accessed like a map with name and value pairs.
-The following example prints the element's `value`{:.attr} attribute.
+The following example prints the element's `value` attribute.

 ```lua
 print(element.attributes.value)